WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 This perfect storm arrives at a time when non-SSI alternatives are also being considered at scale.
 If these alternatives gain traction inside key adoption communities like DMVs, which are historically slow to change, our failure to focus on SSI adoption will indirectly allow for new alternatives to get entrenched thereby making our adoption challenge more difficult.
 For example, one of our core worldwide identity instruments, the digital driver license, is being considered by national and state governments worldwide.
 Unfortunately, the new mobile driver license (mDL) initiative that is being considered by [ISO](https://www.iso.org/standard/41920.html) will yield technical debit within our society that will make the adoption of SSI even more difficult.
 The time is now to get focused on an clear and achievable rollout roadmap for SSI technology.

 ### Resetting Priorities
 An honest assessment of the state of our SSI initiative will yield the reality that we are “not ready for prime time”.
 If we can get the community to agree on short and long term priorities, we have a very good chance to succeed and prevent unnecessary adoption hurdles.
-So instead of worrying about when/if DNA chips may be used to track humans, we should focus on:
+So instead of worrying about when/if DNA chips may be used to track humans (which is really a fun and thought provoking topic, and we encourage discussion), we need to focus on:

 * Setting technology available expectations so early adopters can develop plans
 * Hiding the complexity for usage;